Vinyl is back – Or is it?

 The return of the vinyl?
 How Britain got its groove back

-In fact, Technics, the hi-fi giant that mass produces affordable turntables since the 1960s, will be reissuing its SL-1200 decks again to the general public.
-Technics according to many audiophiles as being the wholly grail for turntables music lovers.
+Technics, the hi-fi giant that mass-produced affordable turntables since the 1960s, will be reissuing its SL-1200 decks to the general public.
+Technics according to many audiophiles is the holy grail for turntable music lovers.

 Another plus for the return of vinyl especially for Album releases.
-Is/was the design feature of Cd’s players and mp3 players which enable listeners to skip tracks and reshuffle albums at their convenience?
+Is/was the design feature of CD players and mp3 players that enable listeners to skip tracks and reshuffle albums at their convenience?

 However, by using the same practice using vinyl, you run the risk of dropping the stylus, causing damage to the record.
 It can be done.
 No question.
-However, not as smooth as cd and mp3 units can do it.
+However, not as smooth as CD and MP3 units can do.

-Vinyl, on the other hand, was and is totally different.
-Track skipping is not as smoothly achievable as it is via the use of Cd and mp3 players
+Vinyl, on the other hand, was and is different.
+Track skipping is not as smoothly achievable as it is via the use of CD and MP3 players

 Vinyl albums were truly designed to be listened to as a track-by-track experience if the truth be known.

-If the DJs do themselves start to return back to buying vinyl.
-It could mean that we might even hear better Dj’s sets for them.
+If the DJs do themselves start to return to buying vinyl.
+It could mean that we might even hear better DJ sets for them.
 How’s that then?
 How does that work?

-Well for starters, Dj’s will have to seriously plan, or go through their record collections; and really think about what records would suit the audience that they are playing for.
+Well for starters, DJs will have to seriously plan, or go through their record collections; and think about what records would suit the audience that they are playing for.

 A vast number of DJs have taken it as standard as taking along their hard drives along with their laptops to various gig/events that they have been booked to play.
-On some of these hard drives, they contain up to 10,000 or more tracks them.
+On some of these hard drives, they contain up to 10,000 or more tracks.

-As these Dj’s with those amount of tracks hasn’t really put out any thoughts about the tracks the he will be playing for his audience.
+As, with those amount of tracks hasn’t put out any thoughts about the tracks that they will be playing for his audience.

 For instance, what he will play when the audience is not biting?
 When will he be playing his big crowd filler tracks to his audience?